 As you can see, InvGate Insight’s Health Rules are simply an evolution of IT asset monitoring alerts, to make them more effective and efficient.
 What we did was to create a system where the parameters by which you can define if an asset is fine or needs attention are grouped, so that you only receive notifications according to the impact of the changes.

 This impact is measured by status levels – by default, green, yellow, and red.
 But don’t forget that you can customize the parameters that trigger the colors to match your team’s needs and ensure that the monitoring alerts’ objective is fulfilled.
 Ultimately, our goal is for you to have a helpful feature on your side, and avoid ignoring alerts that might cost you a great deal at the end of the day.

-Why don’t you get a and try it?
+Why don’t you get a 30-day free trial and try it?
 Remember that later, you can turn that into your working instance, without losing any data!